Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-one-review.md

 - Using Poetry to manage program dependencies and run Python programs
 - The benefits of using Python to explore discrete structures

-### Chapter 2 of Programming and Mathematical Thinking
+### Chapters 1 and 2 of Programming and Mathematical Thinking

 - Different ways in which we can understand a computer program
 - The characteristics of the Python programming language